dsccommunity/CertificateDsc/README.md

 The resources should still work on Windows Server 2012 R2 and older operating systems, but are will no longer be updated to work with these older versions.
-The tests are do not work on Windows Server 2012 R2 and older operating systems because of missing features required by the tests.
+The tests do not work on Windows Server 2012 R2 and older operating systems because of the missing features in the `New-SelfSignedCertificate` function.